fieldtrip/website/tutorial/coregistration_opm.md

 ### Processing the optical 3D scan

 We read in the model from the optical 3D scanner.
-The first step is to coergister the 3D scan with a coordinate system that has its axes pointing into more or less canonical directions (relative to the participant).
+The first step is to coregister the 3D scan with a coordinate system that has its axes pointing into more or less canonical directions (relative to the participant).
 In the next step we remove irrelevant parts of the image, such as the back of a chair.
 Then we separate the 'face' part from the 'helmet' part to facilitate their respective alignments.

     scan      = ft_read_headshape('example3_face_helmet.obj');
     scan.unit = 'm';